 Available DVDs include Chicago Cubs: The Heart and Soul of Chicago, Chicago Cubs: We Believe (a variation of a similarly-titled video about the Red Sox, including reminiscences of some of the many singers and actors who came from the Chicago area and are Cub fans), the Harry Caray tribute Hello Again Everybody, and the new tribute video Ron Santo: A Perfect Ten.

 Wayne Messmer is the public address announcer, and usually the National Anthem singer, having also done the Anthem for Chicago Blackhawks hockey games.
-He also has a radio talk show on WIND, AM 560, on Saturday mornings.
+He also has a radio talk show on WDCB, 90.9 FM, a public radio station.

-The Bleacher Bums, first semi-organized in 1967, were the original Bleacher Creatures.
+The Bleacher Bums, first semi-organized in 1967, were the original Bleacher Creatures, the first large group of baseball fans acting in concert since the Boston Red Sox' Royal Rooters of the 1910s.
 They got called “bums” because the games were all in daytime, so why weren’t they at their jobs?
 In fact, many of the originals, in the late Sixties, were students at area colleges such as DePaul University, Loyola University, Northwestern University and the Chicago campus of the University of Illinois.
 After getting beaten up by Cardinal fans (the Cards won Pennants in ’67 and ’68), one of them came to the next game wearing a bright yellow construction worker’s hard hat.
-Soon, lots of fans were wearing those, and they can still be seen in the Bleachers today.
+Soon, lots of fans were wearing those, and some of these can still be seen in the Bleachers today.

 A fan you might see is Ronnie “Woo-Woo” Wickers.
 Harry Caray called him “Leather Lungs” for his ability to yell, “Cubs, woo!
 Cubs, woo!” for hours at a time.
-Although he’s black and not quite as old (he turns 70 this year) and doesn’t have a pan and a spoon, it’s fair to say he’s the Cubs’ answer to the late Freddy “Sez” Schuman.
+Although he’s black and not quite as old (he turned 70 last year) and doesn’t have a pan and a spoon, it’s fair to say he’s the Cubs’ answer to the late Yankee Fan Freddy “Sez” Schuman.